duc0/CP4J/README.md

 [MIT License](https://opensource.org/licenses/MIT)

 ## Installation
-You can clone this repository and use it in programming contests.
+For using this library in programming contests such as CodeForces, please clone the repository from Github.
 It should work well with IntelliJ+CHelper plugin.

-If you want to use the library directly in your project, you can install it from Github Packages MVN Repo by adding the dependency into your project's Maven pom.xml.
-You'll also need to config the repo and Github authentication according to [instructions](https://docs.github.com/pt/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages).
+For using the library directly in projects, please install it from Github Packages MVN Repo by adding the dependency into the project's Maven pom.xml.
+Please also config the repo and Github authentication according to [instructions](https://docs.github.com/pt/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages).